Training tools for developing great people skills.

 Finally, another way to use case studies for training is to turn your trainees into case studies themselves.
 Build a framework or a template of a case study, with questions about the scenario, their responses, the training, and their behavior after the training.
 Encourage trainees to fill out these case study templates, then participate in training, and fill them out again.
 For added value, track these employees for months afterward to see where they've gone, how they've implemented their training, and how it has improved their careers.

-Case studies can be a powerful resource for training, but they can only be effective if coupled with practical training modules.
+The use of case studies can be a powerful training tool, but they can only be effective if coupled with practical training modules.
 After all, you can't know how to reach your goals without knowing where you are.
-That's why we offer dozens of training options in our reproducible training library, as well as dozens more assessments (both proctored and self-guided) to help establish baselines and build awareness.
+That's why we offer dozens of training options in our reproducible training library, as well as dozens more assessments (both instructor-led and self-guided) to help establish baselines and build awareness.

-Check out our training library, and find case studies that align with your company values and intended outcomes.
+Check out our training library, and find case studies that align with your company values and learning objectives.

-Do you have any questions or concerns about using case studies in your employee training sessions?
-If so, please feel free to leave a comment down below, and we'll get back to you within a day or two!
+Do you have any questions or concerns about using case studies in your employee training sessions to provide the best outcomes for your learners?
+If so, please feel free to leave a comment down below, and we'll get back to you!
 We make it a point to reply to every message we receive, and we would be more than happy to assist you or your company however we possibly can.